47chapters/letsgo/docs/backgound/architecture-and-technology-choices.md

 ## Architecture and technology choices

-LetsGo provides a platform for a SaaS application that is opinionated in some areas an unopininated in others.
+LetsGo provides a platform for a SaaS application that is opinionated in some areas and unopinionated in others.
 This article should help you decide if it is a good fit for your app.

 ### Architecture